pvdmeulen/blog-gallery/content/posts/12nov2025/index.md

 #### Experiment
 For me, to learn, it doesn’t _really_ matter whether you shoot in manual, aperture priority, or shutter priority mode, as long as you try changing at least _one_ setting to get different results.
 Get to know your camera, and get a feel for the way ISO, aperture, and shutter speed affect the final result.
 Experiment with different focal lengths if you have them (for example with a zoom lens, or multiple prime lenses).
 I've done a fair bit of this already:

-- Examples of different settings
+- Examples of different settings?

 In 2026, I'd like to get better at visualising the photo I want _before_ I dial in my settings.
 Another thing I'd love to practice is flash photography and portraits.